Practicality and space

 Thankfully Volkswagen has worked overtime to sort the issues, and a further update in 2023 plus ongoing over-the-air software updates, means that the system is now usefully improved.
 It does most things well, and although it takes a while to remember where certain functions are it's still a fairly logical layout with decent graphics and screen response times.
 You also get wireless Apple CarPlay and Android Auto, Bluetooth, voice control even on the Essential Pro model, but the cheapest ID.3 model misses out on in-built 'Discover Pro' nav system with charger search function.

-The ID.3 is offered in either Essential or Match trims on both battery options, but equipment is also more generous if you go for the bigger battery, which brings with it electric seat adjustment up front with lumbar adjustment for the driver, heated front seats and bigger alloy wheels.
+The ID.3 is offered in either Essential or Match trims on both the 58kWh Pro and 77kWh Pro S batteries, but equipment is also more generous if you go for the Pro S, which brings with it electric seat adjustment with lumbar adjustment for the driver, heated front seats and bigger alloy wheels.
 Essential is, as the name suggests, the more basic version but it still gets LED headlights, adaptive cruise control, ambient lighting in the cabin, front and rear parking sensors.
 We'd go for Match if you can, as it's less than £1000 more yet adds wireless phone charging, keyless entry, reversing camera, fully adaptive headlights, dual-zone (rather than single-zone) climate control and more.
-It's a shame that heated seats are part of an expensive pack on the 58kWh models, so that's sure to be a popular addition, while a head-up display and sunroof are also sure to be popular extras.
+It's a shame that heated seats are part of an expensive pack on the 58kWh models, so that's sure to be a popular addition, while a head-up display and sunroof will be popular extras on both trims.

 Safety